Analyzing FOMO: Fear of Missing Out

 If you’re experiencing FOMO, here are some ways to combat it:

-Cancel social media: Sick and tired of seeing all these happy, shiny people on your social media feed?
+Sick and tired of seeing all these happy, shiny people on your social media feed?
 Unfollow them, or temporarily suspend your account.
-It goes without saying, the less time you spend on these “interactive” sites, the better you’ll most likely feel.
+It goes without saying, the less time you spend on these “interactive” sites, the better your overall well being.
 Easier said than done, but see how much more accomplished you feel without the time—and soul—suck of social media sites.
+It could even help build (or re-build) your self-esteem.

 Additionally, comparing yourself to others is self-destructive.
 Combat FOMO before it starts by reminding yourself of all the good you have in your own life—it’s cliched, but true—focus on the positive.
 Be grateful for what—and who—you have.
 If you’re truly feeling pangs of jealousy, consider chatting with a therapist because FOMO is a real condition that can even negatively your sleeping and eating habit.
 It can even trigger depression—be aware of that.